James Taylor: 2015–present: Before this World, American Standard and touring

-Taylor cancelled his 2016 concert in Manila as a protest to the extrajudicial killings of suspects in the Philippine Drug War.
+Taylor cancelled his 2017 concert in Manila as a protest to the extrajudicial killings of suspects in the Philippine Drug War.

 In January 2020, Taylor released his audio memoir Break Shot: My First 21 Years on the streaming service Audible.

 Taylor's album American Standard was released on February 28, 2020.
 American Standard debuted at No. 4 on the Billboard 200 albums chart, making Taylor the first act to earn a top 10 album in each of the last six decades.
 In May 2020, James Taylor and Jackson Browne rescheduled their 2020 tour dates to 2021 due to the COVID-19 crisis.
 On November 24, 2020, the album was nominated for a Grammy in the category of "Best Traditional Pop Vocal Album".
 At the 63rd Grammy Awards, the album won the award, the first for James Taylor after being nominated in the same category in the 50th Grammy Awards in 2008 for James Taylor at Christmas.

+On August 20, 2022, Taylor performed at Tanglewood in celebration of John Williams' 90th birthday.
+Taylor appeared with Carole King in the 2022 documentary Carole King and James Taylor: Just Call Out My Name.

+Taylor continues to actively tour as of 2025.